coreruleset/documentation/content/6-development/6-2-crs-toolchain.md

 The `util` command includes sub-commands that are used from time to time and do not fit nicely into any of the other groups.
 Currently, the available sub-commands are:

 * `renumber-tests`: Used to simplify maintenance of the regression tests.
 Since every test has a consecutive number within its file, adding or removing tests can disrupt numbering. `renumber-tests` will renumber all tests within each test file consecutively.
-* `fp-finder`: Takes a file as input and outputs a filtered, alphabetically sorted list of unique words that are not present in the English dictionary.
+* `fp-finder`: Takes a file as input and produces a filtered, alphabetically sorted list of unique words that are not present in the English dictionary (WordNet).
 This can help in identifying potential false positives by focusing on unusual or unknown words.

 ## The `completion` command